Deltares/MeshKernel/README.md

-# GridGeom
+# MeshKernel

 Deltares C++ library for creating and editing 2D unstructured and curvilinear meshes, suitable for the DFlowFM simulator.

-The library is separated in an API namespace (GridGeomApi), used for communication with the client and a backend namespace (GridGeom), where the algorithms are implemented.
+The library is separated in an API namespace (MeshKernelApi), used for communication with the client and a backend namespace (MeshKernel), where the algorithms are implemented.
 The API namespace contains several structures used as parameters for the API methods (see API usage section).
 These structures must be mirrored in the client application and filled with appropriate values.